papertrail/remote_syslog/README.md

     $ cp examples/log_files.yml.example /etc/log_files.yml

 log_files.yml has filenames to log from (as an array) and hostname and port to log to (as a hash).
+Wildcards are supported using * and standard shell globbing.
+Filenames given on the command line are additive to those in the config file.

 Only 1 destination server is supported; the command-line argument wins.
-Filenames given on the command line are additive to those in the config file.

     files: [/var/log/httpd/access_log, /var/log/httpd/error_log, /var/log/mysqld.log, /var/run/mysqld/mysqld-slow.log]
     destination: